EngineerBear8000/ML-HMM-project/ML project report.md

   * Numeric content
   * Punctuation
   * Contextual word information
+  * Shape of the word
-  * Previous and next word context
+  * Previous and next word context up to the adjacent 2 words

-The perceptron training algorithm:
+The perceptron training algorithm works as follows:
 - Initializes weights to zero
-- Iteratively updates weights based on prediction errors
+- Loops through a user-specified number of epochs
+- Calls on the predict_sequence function to obtain a list of predicted labels for the sentence
+- Compares the true and predicted labels, increasing and decreasing the weights iteratively
 - Learns feature importance for different tag predictions
+- Obtains the weights to be used on the test set.

+Once the training step is completed, the weights obtained are then used to predict the labels of each word in the dataset.

 While the implementation was not fully completed, it laid groundwork for a more adaptive sequence labeling approach that could potentially improve upon the HMM model's performance.